qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. todo:: do we need to remove all uses of anchors earlier?

 QML provides a flexible way to layout items using anchors.
 The concept of anchoring is part of the ``Item`` fundamental properties and available to all visual QML elements.
-An anchors acts like a contract and is stronger than competing geometry changes.
+Anchors act like a contract and are stronger than competing geometry changes.
 Anchors are expressions of relativeness, you always need a related element to anchor with.

 .. figure:: assets/anchors.png

 An element has 6 major anchor lines (top, bottom, left, right, horizontalCenter, verticalCenter).
 Additional there is the baseline anchor for text in Text elements.
 Each anchor line comes with an offset.
-In the case of top, bottom, left and right they are called margins.
+In the case of the top, bottom left and right they are called margins.
 For horizontalCenter, verticalCenter and baseline they are called offsets.

 .. figure:: assets/anchorgrid.png